 Talent testing for deep anesthesia.

 Fix the rat’s limbs to the operating table using paper bandages [1].
 With an electric shaver remove the neck coat and sterilize the neck with 75% alcohol [2].
-Fix the mouth with a hook [3].

 Talent fixing the limbs to the table with paper bandages.

 Talent shaving the neck and starts sterilizing.